MKNielsen2000/MicroBrute-Add-ons/README.md

-# MicroBrute-White-Noise-Add-on
+# MicroBrute White Noise Add-on
-A tiny board that adds white noise to the Microbrute
+A tiny board that adds white noise to the Microbrute.

 Does what it says on the tin.